AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 #### R packages for WSL

 To install R packages in the WSL copy of R, we will work again within the Ubuntu app.
-Open the Ubuntu app and type `R` at the prompt to open the R console.
+Open the Ubuntu app and type `R` at the prompt to launch the R console.

 At the R console prompt (which will look like this: `>`), type